Melanocortin 4 receptor

 The melanocortin 4 receptor (MC4R) is a G protein-coupled receptor involved in regulating energy homeostasis, appetite, and sexual function.
-It plays a key role in metabolic processes and is predisposes to certain forms of obesity in humans.
+It plays a key role in metabolic processes and it predisposes to certain forms of obesity in humans.
 MC4R is a receptor that is activated by α-melanocyte-stimulating hormone (α-MSH), influencing energy homeostasis and feeding behavior in the central nervous system.
 In mouse models, MC4R has been shown to regulate feeding behavior, metabolism, reproductive function, and erectile response.

 Clinical significance

 The importance of the MC4R in the regulation of human body weight first became apparent in 1998 with the reports from two groups of single families in whom heterozygous frameshift mutations in MC4R cosegregated with dominantly inherited severe early-onset obesity.

 In 2009, two very large genome-wide association studies of body mass index (BMI) confirmed the association of common variants about 150 kilobases downstream of the MC4R gene with insulin resistance, obesity, and other anthropometric traits.
 MC4R may also have clinical utility as a biomarker for predicting individual susceptibility to drug-induced adverse effects causing weight gain and related metabolic abnormalities.
 Another GWAS performed in 2012 identified twenty SNPs located ~190 Kb downstream of MC4R in association with severe antipsychotic-induced weight gain.
 This locus overlapped with the region previously identified in the 2009 studies.
 The rs489693 polymorphism, in particular, sustained a statistically robust signal across three replication cohorts and demonstrated consistent recessive effects.
 This finding was replicated again by another research group in the following year.
 In accordance with the above, MC_{4} receptor agonists have garnered interest as potential treatments for obesity and insulin resistance, while MC_{4} receptor antagonists have attracted interest as potential treatments for cachexia.
 The structures of the receptor in complex with the agonist setmelanotide and the antagonist SHU9119 have been determined.